 - The school's leaders have established a vision and strategic objectives.
-However, there are inconsistencies in how these are shared and understood and their impact on the outcomes learners achieve. - Self-evaluation is effective in some areas but not in others.
-The contribution of self-evaluation to improving standards, learning and teaching is inconsistent. - The analysis and use of performance data and evidence about the quality of learning and teaching and pupils' work by leaders and staff is not always used well enough to inform strengths and improvement priorities. - Leaders and staff have a clear understanding of the need to improve outcomes but targets and expectations for pupils' future achievement are not always challenging enough. - Leaders and staff make suitable links between the outcomes of selfevaluation and improvement priorities in a few areas.
-Planning and the use of resources have impacted in some areas but not in others, such as the attainment of pupils eligible for free school meals and other vulnerable groups.

-• Leaders and staff take advantage of opportunities to work with schools and other partners.
+Leaders manage change successfully in some areas.
+In other areas change is not embedded successfully and so does not lead to sustained improvement.
+Self-evaluation is effective in some areas but not in others. - Leaders and staff have a clear understanding of the need to improve outcomes but targets and expectations for pupils' future achievement are not always challenging enough. - Leaders and staff take advantage of opportunities to work with schools and other partners.
 Collaboration is developing well, for example the cluster literacy project.